Iris Murdoch was born 15 July 1919, and died 8 February 1999.

 - In philosophy if you aren’t moving at a snail’s pace you aren’t moving at all.

 - Happiness is a matter of one’s most ordinary and everyday mode of consciousness being busy and lively and unconcerned with self.

 - Writing is like getting married.
 One should never commit oneself until one is amazed at one’s luck.

 - Perhaps when distant people on other planets pick up some wave-length of ours all they hear is a continuous scream.

 - For most of us, for almost all of us, truth can be attained, if at all, only in silence.
 It is in silence that the human spirit touches the divine.

-Dame Iris Murdoch DBE was an Irish-born British author and philosopher.
-Her first published novel, Under the Net, was selected in 1998 as one of Modern Library’s 100 best English-language novels of the 20th century.
-She won the Booker Prize for The Sea, the Sea.
+Iris Murdoch was an Irish-born British author and philosopher.
+Her first published novel, Under The Net, was selected in 1998 as one of Modern Library’s 100 best English-language novels of the 20th century.
+She won the Booker Prize for The Sea, The Sea.
 In 2008, The Times ranked Murdoch twelfth on a list of ‘The 50 greatest British writers since 1945’.

 Please click here for our Literary Birthday Calendar